Phoenix Child Custody Lawyer

 The parties can either agree upon a Parenting Plan that addresses when each of the parties is to have the children in their possession, i.e. their parenting time, or the Court will enter its own orders that it feels are in the children’s best interests if an agreement between the parents is not reached.
 The Court will generally adopt the parties’ agreement regarding parenting time so long as certain language is included in the parties’ parenting plan (i.e., language required by statute).
 The form parenting plans that you can obtain through the self service center at www.clerkofcourt.maricopa.gov/forms already include the required statutory language.

-Over time, the statutes have been clarified to make it clear that absent evidence to the contrary, neither parent is to receive priority over the other based upon the gender of the parent, the gender of the child, the age of the child, etc. Thus the terms “Mother’s Rights” or “Father’s Rights” are little more than marketing buzz-words rather than having any legal effect.
+Over time, the statutes have been clarified to make it clear that neither parent is to receive priority over the other based upon the gender of the parent, the gender of the child, or the age of the child.
+Thus the terms “Mother’s Rights” or “Father’s Rights” are little more than marketing buzz-words rather than having any legal effect.
 Both parents are supposed to be treated the same under Arizona’s divorce and family laws.

 The Arizona Revised Statutes provide a presumption that it is in the children’s best interests that each parent have continuous and maximum parenting time.
-Most judges (as well as recent case law) conclude that there is a presumption that this means equal parenting time.
+Most judges (as well as recent case law) conclude that their “starting point” is equal parenting time.
 The Arizona Revised Statutes however provide that this is still subject to the children’s best interests – i.e., if the children’s best interests are not served by an equal parenting time order, the Court should enter an order that is in the children’s best interests.
 The factors that the Court looks at regarding parenting time are the generally the same factors that apply to legal decision-making as addressed above, although some of the factors may be more relevant to one of the issues as opposed to the others.

 One of the major contentions that parents often make in parenting time cases is that one of the parties was more involved with the children during prior years.
 Although the Court can take such into consideration, the judges often find that circumstances have changed or may change (because of the parties’ separation, divorce or otherwise) and allow the parent who has not been as involved to still have equal or substantial parenting time.